kairosdb/JMXReporter/README.md

 Replace the simple metrics4j.conf file with the one from the dump and then follow the Metrics4j documentation to add a trigger, formatter and sink so it can send off your JMX metrics.  https://github.com/kairosdb/metrics4j

+Note: Because all of the JMX metrics are created as custom sources in metrics4j you don't need to define a collector in your metrics4j.conf file.